tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 * in the **main function**.
 Instead of letting the application crash with a traceback, you might want to log the exception to a file, pop up a message box, ask the user what to do next, etc.

-In other words: <span style="background: #FFA">handle exceptions only where you're actually **handling** them.</span> If you're not sure, leave it that way -- you can always add ``except``-clauses later.
+In other words: <highlight>handle exceptions only where you're actually **handling** them.</highlight> If you're not sure, leave it that way -- you can always add ``except``-clauses later.

 It might seem trivial, but you'd be surprised how many times I find